junxit/us-congress-code/title-10/chapter-47a/sec-950f.md

 (Added Pub.
 L. 111–84, div.
 A, title XVIII, § 1802, Oct.
 28, 2009, 123 Stat.
 2603; amended Pub.
 L. 112–81, div.
 A, title X, § 1034(c), Dec.
 31, 2011, 125 Stat.
 1573; Pub.
 L. 115–91, div.
 A, title X, § 1082, Dec.
 12, 2017, 131 Stat.
 1602; Pub.
 L. 115–232, div.
 A, title V, § 541(a), Aug.
 13, 2018, 132 Stat.
 1761; Pub.
 L. 118–159, div.
 A, title V, § 567(a), Dec.
 23, 2024, 138 Stat.
 1905.)

 ## Notes

-### Amendment of Subsection (b)

-Pub.
-L. 118–159, div.
-A, title V, § 567, Dec.
-23, 2024, 138 Stat.
-1905, provided that, effective 180 days after Dec.
-23, 2024, and applicable with respect to any civilian judge of the United States Court of Military Commission Review who will have served as such a judge for a period of 10 or more years as of 180 days after Dec.
-23, 2024, subsection (b) of this section is amended as follows: (1) in paragraph (6)— (A) by redesignating subparagraphs (A) and (B) as clauses (i) and (ii), respectively, and indenting appropriately; (B) by striking “The term of an appellate military judge assigned to the Court under paragraph (2) or appointed to the Court under paragraph (3)” and inserting the following: “(A) The term of an appellate military judge assigned or appointed to the Court under this subsection”; and (C) by adding at the end the following new subparagraph: “(B) The term of a civilian judge of the Court appointed under paragraph (3) shall expire on the date that is 10 years after the date on which the judge was appointed.”; and (2) by adding at the end the following new paragraph: “(7) Judges of the Court may be removed from office by the President (in the case of a judge appointed under paragraph (3)) or the Secretary of Defense (in the case of an appellate military judge assigned under paragraph (2)) upon notice and hearing, for— “(A) neglect of duty; “(B) misconduct; or “(C) mental or physical disability.”
-See 2024 Amendment notes below.

 ### Editorial Notes